slamice/wri/hipsters/chapter02.md

 My next guess is Matt never shows up.
 He was usually late and occasionally we'd get pissed at him but we were usually late too.
 High expectations abound, no one was happy.
 At least we had cigarettes I don't smoke.

 We stood around, scratchy and unnerved.
 We looked like a shitty polaroid.
 I started to drift from Jack and Ryan here.
 These two were innocent compared to the hidden gems inside.
-I didn't know who depressed me more.
+I invited them out but I didn't know who depressed me more.

 Jack and Ryan were tacked on friends.
 I met them both in university.
 Ryan was a straight A+ student until college grabbed him by the collar and shoved him into a lazy comma.
-He remained high on marajuana for eternity.
-Jack talled and lanked his way through height and immeasurable incongruency.
-Various college degrees tried to swoop down on him, but he was great at planking them and none caught him but philosophy.
-Until shoulder length hair, chittering and shoes for "no shoes no service" are finally outlawed, Jack will reign down punching faces with abstract canvases of modern nude art.
+He remained high on marijuana for eternity.
+As for Jack, various college degrees tried to swoop down on him, but he was great at avoiding them.
+Eventually he gravitated towards a bachelors in philosophy and did nothing with it.
+He sported shoulder length hair, was often seen chittering occasionally wore no shoes.
+Jack reigned in his own world of abstract canvases of modern nude art.

-I could tell the two of them were getting finicky.
+We were there for another 20 minutes.
+They went in for a bit to check it out, but I could tell the two of them were getting finicky.
 Jack finished his cigarette in a few minutes and, "but seriously man I'm gonna bail.
 I'm really sorry, but I've got this thing with Sarah tonight and it's like you know me I'm sorry."
 His sentence bowed, shuffled and shrugged.

 "It's not a big deal, you don't have to apologize.
 I'll see you later though, like another night."